 Distance learners attending this online school in Ohio can access several online resources, including Blackboard technical support, the university’s digital library, e–tutoring, and writing coaching.
 Applicants to undergraduate programs should have a high school GPA of 2.3 or higher and submit their ACT or SAT scores.
 Graduate applicants must have a bachelor’s degree earned with a minimum GPA of 2.75.
 Additional admissions requirements may apply depending on the program.

-CSU is regionally accredited by the Higher Learning Commission.
+Cleveland State University is regionally accredited by the Higher Learning Commission (HLC).

 15. God’s Bible School and College